nexusformat/NeXusOntology/README.md

 **Caveats**
 Some NeXus classes (e.g. NXtransformations) are related specifically to the class that they are contained in.
-This relationship is not preserves.
+This relationship is not preserved.
 NeXus allows multiple instances of metadata fields within a dataset.
 Relating multiple field values to a single identifier will require a selection algorithm.